Tech-at-DU/Tip-Calculator-Swift/P3-UI-Layout/readme.md

 ![iOS Coordinate System](assets/ios_coord_system.png)

-As we've previously discussed, view can be represented as rectangles drawn on our device's screen.
+As was previously discussed, a view can be represented as rectangles drawn on your device's screen.
 This rectangle can be represented by it's starting point (top-left corner of the rectangle) along with it's size (width and height).
 Let's look at an example:

 ![Coord Example](assets/coord_example.png)

 <!-- break -->

-> [challenge]
-In the image above, what is the red view's starting point?
+> [challenge] In the image above, what is the red view's starting point?
 What about it's size?

 <!-- break -->

-> [solution]
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-

-As you can see from the numbered X and Y axis, the view rectangle starts at the point (27, 48) in the iOS coordinate system and has a width of 50pts and a height of 35pts.
+> [solution] Look carefully at the numbered X and Y axis, the upper left croner of the view rectangle starts at the point (27, 48) in the iOS coordinate system and has a width of 50pts and a height of 35pts.

-In Swift, we have the `CGPoint` and `CGSize` data types to represent coordinate points and sizes respectively.
+In Swift, you use the `CGPoint` and `CGSize` data types to represent coordinate points and sizes respectively.
 A `CGPoint` value is a pair of X and Y values.
 A `CGSize` value is a pair of width and height values.

 Additionally, these two data types can be combined into `CGRect` data type (X, Y, width, height) that represents a rectangle represented by it's point and size properties.

 Each `UIView` has a property called it's `frame` of type `CGRect`.
 You can use each view's frame property to manipulate it's position and size.

-> [info]
-At some point, you'll come across another view property named `bounds` that's also a `CGRect`.
+> [info] At some point, you'll come across another view property named `bounds` this is also a `CGRect`.
 The `frame` of a view represents the view's rectangle in it's super view's coordinate system while it's `bound` property refers to the rectangle using the view's top-left corner as the origin of it's coordinate system.
 In other words, the `bounds` property of a view will always have an (x, y) of (0, 0) and retain it's size.
->

 ![Frame vs Bounds](assets/frame_vs_bounds.png)

-With our new knowledge, let's properly re-position and re-size our header view.
+With this new knowledge, you can properly re-position and re-size the header view.

 ## Setting The Header View Rect

 Looking back at our design, we can determine the `CGRect` of our header view.

-> [challenge]
-What should the `CGRect` (x, y, width, height) of our header view be?
+> [challenge] What should the `CGRect` (x, y, width, height) of our header view be?
->

 ![Header View Dimensions](assets/nav_bar_dimensions.png)

 <!-- break -->

-> [solution]
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-

-The _frame_ of our header view is (0, 0, 375, 105).
+> [solution] The _frame_ of our header view is (0, 0, 375, 105).

-Let's change our current header view's frame in storyboard.

-> [action]
-In `Main.storyboard` perform the following:
+> [action] In `Main.storyboard` perform the following steps:
 >
-1. Select the header view (UIView) in _Interface Builder_
+> 1. Select the header view (UIView) in _Interface Builder_
-1. With the header view selected, open the _Size Inspector_ in the _Utilities area_.
+> 2. With the header view selected, open the _Size Inspector_ in the _Utilities area_.
-1. Find the view's `Frame Rectangle` fields.
+> 3. Find the view's `Frame Rectangle` fields.
 Change the X, Y, Width and Height values in the size inspector to the value of the rect in the solution above.
->

 ![Fixed Header View](assets/fix_nav_bar_rect.png)
->

 Let's see if our changes worked!
 Build and run the app in the iPhone 8 simulator by clicking the run button in the toolbar.

 You should see the custom header view against your off-white root view in the simulator.
 Nothing fancy yet!

 ![Fixed Header Simulator](assets/fixed_nav_bar_simulator.png)

-But what happens if we run our app in a simulator with a different size screen?
+Looking carefully you may see a gap on one side.
+The problem is that the dimensions of the phone in the simulator may not match the dimensions used for the mock up in storyboard.

+**Its not possible to fix this by resizing the header view in storyboard!** You want your app to run any phone but all phones models have different screen sizes.

 # Handling Different Screen Sizes

-Let's revisit our previous diagram explaining a view's frame within the iOS coordinate system.
+Let's revisit the previous diagram explaining a view's frame within the iOS coordinate system.

 ![Header View Dimensions](assets/nav_bar_dimensions.png)